Goodbye….

 ~or shall we take some quiet time for writing now?..”

-“Awkward, terrible….
 Ohhhhh… and really, really ….
 Hard to think about leaving ….

 Also….
 I am so proud of each of you.

-I’m so amazed by your spirits.”
+I’m so amazed by the strength your spirits.
+This….
+This pains me to share…”.

 He quieted for a moment, then he spoke out, “listen… listen….
 You all change my perspective on the world.. the way you move through challenges, I don’t know anyone anywhere who wakes up and faces this world with as much courage as you all.”

-By now a moisture, a dampness that often swelled around the windows of the school area was completely encircling the eyes of each student in the room.
-They’d grown tired, not immune to adults leaving them.
+a dampness that often swelled around the windows of the school area was completely encircling the eyes of each student in the room.
+They’d grown almost unbearably tired, not immune to adults leaving them.
 This was not what they hoped to hear from Mr. Paul.

 They hated this … hated hearing it & wanted to never hear those words for as long as they breathed.